IsmailAAmassi/liven/README.md

 ## Zoom Video SDK integration

-Zoom calling is available directly from the home tab through the official `zoom_videosdk` plugin.
+Zoom calling is available directly from the home tab through the official `flutter_zoom_videosdk` plugin.
 All runtime credentials are pulled from `--dart-define` values, so no secrets are committed to the repo.
 Review [`docs/zoom_setup.md`](docs/zoom_setup.md) for:

 - Required environment variables (`ZOOM_SESSION_*` and `ZOOM_SDK_*`).
 - Android and iOS native configuration (permissions, Gradle repositories, plist keys).